 To understand how the intent mapping actually works, you need to understand some supplementary concepts - entities, contexts, parameters etc. You can take a look at my step by step guide to help you with this.

 After Dialogflow maps the user's request to one of the pre-defined intents, it will send a response (which is also specified by the bot creator) back to the user.

 Once Dialogflow maps the user's request to one of the pre-defined intents, it might have to perform some business logic before sending a response.

 Instead of creating "business logic LEGO blocks" (which some other bot frameworks do), the Dialogflow folks decided to use a concept called Fulfillment.

 Here is how it works:

-1 Dialogflow understand the user's request and extracts structured information from their message
+1 Dialogflow understands the user's request and extracts structured information from their message

 2 The structured information is sent to some code running on some web host which is maintained by the bot creator - this code is called a webhook

 3 The webhook performs the necessary business logic